Asian Blepharoplasty Open Incisional approach

 Who is the ideal candidate for an Asian blepharoplasty open incisional approach procedure?

 The ideal candidate for an Asian blepharoplasty open incisional approach has thicker or excessive upper eyelid skin, or a thickened pretarsal orbicularis muscle.
-Asian blepharoplasty open incisional approach is not recommended for patients with significant brow ptosis, prominent or bulging eyes, or certain chronic medical conditions, such as dry eye.
+The Asian blepharoplasty open incisional approach procedure is not recommended for patients with significant brow ptosis, prominent or bulging eyes, or certain chronic medical conditions, such as dry eye.

 What is the average recovery associated with an Asian blepharoplasty open incisional approach procedure?